Families in transition face some monumental challenges in the weeks and days leading up to a major life transition.

 1} Be your own member care advocate.
 You have to pay attention to what is happening in your family and stay at the front of the care for your family.
 Don’t wait.
 Don’t feel weak or try to hide the effects you are feeling or seeing.
 Waiting until you move overseas to address the emotions, actions or struggles of your family will only make things more difficult and make it harder to find help.
 Or, waiting until you get back to your home country to talk about the emotions of transition can be disastrous.
 Too little, too late.
 What is available in your organization for member care?
 Do you have a pastor you trust to talk to you or your kids?
 Can you see a counselor who understands overseas life before you go?
 Be your own advocate for member care.
 Get help and don’t wait.

-Check out The Missions Podcast for some great episodes on member care.
+Check out The Missions Podcast and The Clarity Podcast for some great episodes on member care.

 Check out this list from Rocky Re-entry – for whichever way you find yourself re-entering a country!